Nef cones of projective bundles over surfaces and Seshadri constants: Seshadri Constants

-\subsection{Acknowledgement}
+A completely decomposable ample vector bundle on $\mathbb{P}^2$ is a special case of a torus equivariant vector bundle over a toric variety.
+The Seshadri constant of a nef toric vector bundle on a toric variety is calculated in [\cite{HMP}, Proposition 3.2] which also agrees with our result. \end{exm}

+\subsection{\rm ACKNOWLEDGEMENT}

 The authors would like to thank Prof. Indranil Biswas, Prof. D S Nagaraj and Dr. Krishna Hanumanthu for several useful discussions.
-The authors would also like to thank the referee of an earlier version of this article for his/her valuable comments and useful suggestions towards the overall improvement of the content.
+The authors would also like to thank the referee for his/her valuable comments and useful suggestions towards the overall improvement of the content of this article.
 This work is supported financially by a fellowship from TIFR, Mumbai under DAE, Government of India.